-- If the provider meets all the required conditions and the member's request is granted, the BHP must allow the member to have access to that provider for a period of up to twelve (12) months, depending on the needs of the member and the agreement made between the BHP and the out-of-network provider.
-When the continuity of care agreement has been established, the BHP must work with the provider to establish a Care Plan and transition plan for the member. - Upon approval of a continuity of care request, the BHP must notify the member and/or the member's authorized representative, in writing, of the following: - \circ The BHPs approval of the continuity of care request. - The duration of the continuity of care arrangement. - The process that will occur to transition the member's care at the end of the continuity of care period; and - The member's right to choose a different provider from BHPs provider network. - The written notification to the member must comply with Title 42 of the Code of Federal Regulations, part 438.10(d) and include the following: - \circ The BHPs denial of the member's continuity of care request. - A clear explanation of the reasons for the denial. - The availability of in-network SMHS. - $\circ~$ How and where to access SMHS from the BHP. - \circ The member's right to file an appeal based on the adverse benefit determination; and, - The BHPs member handbook and provider directory. - At any time, members may change their provider to an in-network provider whether or not a continuity of care relationship has been established.
-BHPs must provide SMHS and/or refer beneficiaries to appropriate network providers without delay and within established appointment time standards.
+If the provider meets all the required conditions and the beneficiary's request is granted, the MHP must allow the beneficiary to have access to that provider for a period of up to 12-months, depending on the needs of the beneficiary and the agreement made between the MHP and the out-of-network provider.
+When the continuity of care agreement has been established, the MHP must work with the provider to establish a Client Plan and transition plan for the beneficiary.
+Upon approval of a continuity of care request, the MHP must notify the beneficiary and/or the beneficiary's authorized representative, in writing, of the following:

+- The MHPs approval of the continuity of care request. - The duration of the continuity of care arrangement. - The process that will occur to transition the beneficiary's care at the end of the continuity of care period; and - The beneficiary's right to choose a different provider from MHPs provider network.

+The written notification to the beneficiary must comply with Title 42 of the Code of Federal Regulations, part 438.10(d) and include the following:

+- The MHPs denial of the beneficiary's continuity of care request. - A clear explanation of the reasons for the denial. - The availability of in-network SMHS. - How and where to access SMHS from the MHP. - The beneficiary's right to file an appeal based on the adverse benefit determination; and, - The MHPs beneficiary handbook and provider directory.

+At any time, beneficiaries may change their provider to an in-network provider whether or not a continuity of care relationship has been established.
+MHPs must provide SMHS and/or refer beneficiaries to appropriate network providers without delay and within established appointment time standards.

-• The BHP must notify the member, and/or the member's authorized representative, thirty (30) calendar days before the end of the continuity of care period about the process that will occur to transition his or her care at the end of the continuity of care period.
-This process includes engaging with the member and provider before the end of the continuity of care period to ensure continuity of services through the transition to a new provider.
+The MHP must notify the beneficiary, and/or the beneficiary's authorized representative, 30-calendar days before the end of the continuity of care period about the process that will occur to transition his or her care at the end of the continuity of care period.
+This process includes engaging with the beneficiary and provider before the end of the continuity of care period to ensure continuity of services through the transition to a new provider.